MicrosoftDocs/customer-insights/ci-docs/journeys/compliance-overview.md

 > [!TIP]
 > If you want to include a link to an external preference management page and the modifications made to the URL do not work for your use case, we recommend that you configure your messages to include the preference management link directly in the message template and not use the built-in compliance `{{PreferenceCenter}}` tokens.

 External links allow you to configure a website URL that points to an externally hosted subscription center.
 The URL configured in the compliance profile will be included in messages sent with this compliance profile.
-When the URL is inserted into a message, it will be modified to include additional query string parameters at the end to enable the receiving subscription center to identify the contact that was sent the message.
+When the URL is inserted into a message, it is modified to include a query string parameter at the end to enable the receiving subscription center to identify the contact that was sent the message.

 [!INCLUDE[footer-include](./includes/footer-banner.md)]